hasii2011/pyutmodelv2/README.md

 [![PyPI version](https://badge.fury.io/py/pyutmodelv2.svg)](https://badge.fury.io/py/pyutmodelv2)

 𝓟 𝓨 𝓤 𝓣 stands for Python UML Tool.
-This is the second version external data model for Pyut that allows for external plugin development.
-This version relies on Python's data classes thus removing lots of boilerplate code as well as "java" idiom code.
+This is the second version the external data model for Pyut that allows for external plugin development.
+This version relies on Python's data classes, thus removing lots of boilerplate code as well as "java" idiom code.

 ## Developer Notes